 These tracks need to be straightened out and you need to make sure their alignment is correct, and then the rollers need to be re-inserted.
 Again, this is a task best left to an experienced garage door repair technician.

 Just like your garage door springs, over time, the condition of the chains that your garage door opener uses to lower and raise the door will deteriorate.
 Through constant use, they will become loose, decreasing the tension put on the door and creating more slack.
 The result?
 Your door will close more abruptly and have a tendency to slam shut.

 You will likely hear a lot more noise produced by the chain if it’s loose, so that’s one indicator to watch out for.
 If this is the issue, a garage door repair pro can either tighten or replace the chain, and your slamming door troubles should be a thing of the past!

-This is another one for those of you that have a garage door opener.
+This is another one for those of you who have a garage door opener.
 You may not know this, but the force that your opener applies to control the door can be adjusted.
-If it’s currently set on low, it may really struggle to control the door at all (sometimes this can lead to it suddenly giving way if the door is very heavy).
+If it’s currently set on low, it may struggle to control the door at all (sometimes this can lead to it suddenly giving way if the door is very heavy).

 But if you’re experiencing a door that slams shut, the most likely explanation is that this setting is currently set too high.
 This means it’s applying too much force when opening/closing the door, and as a consequence, the door gathers too much momentum when moving downwards and combined with gravity, causes it to slam.

 For most garage door opener models, you can manually adjust the force settings using a dial that can be controlled with a screwdriver.
 Try tweaking this to see if it makes a difference.

 Visit our garage door openers page to explore the Liftmaster models A Better Garage Door carries.